Further to the two ways of populating a Simulation object with data:

 40

-We started with a “prototype” situation containing 4 individuals, and we specified an axis which replicates this situation 10 times.
-And so, as expected, we end up with a simulation containing 4 times 10 individuals.
+The “prototype” situation contains 4 individuals, the axis replicates this situation 10 times which results in a simulation containing 4 times 10 individuals.

 What happened with respect to the data?
-It’s easier to represent if we first “reshape” the computed data to reflect this structure of 10 groups of 4 individuals:
+It’s easier to represent by “reshaping” the computed data to reflect the structure of 10 groups of 4 individuals:

 >>> numpy.reshape(simulation.calculate('salary', '2018-11'),(10,4))